fogus/spiel/brettspiel/insurrection/README.markdown

 Piece ranks
 -----------

-The rank of a piece is proportional to its value, therefore the follows piece rankings, from lowest to highest, are observed in *Anarchism*:
+The rank of a piece is proportional to its value, therefore the follows piece rankings, from lowest to highest, are observed in *Insurrection*:

  1. Pawn
  2. Knight